Preparing for End of Financial Year Tax Time

 There has been a number of changes to the amounts and timing for the instant asset write off.
 We provide a table to assist in determining which threshold applies to your business.

-This is a complex area therefore we recommend you contact us to ensure you are getting the maximum benefit of any asset purchases, as the table may not apply to all circumstances.
+This is a complex area therefore we recommend you contact us to ensure you are getting the maximum benefit of any asset purchases, as the table below may not apply to all circumstances.

 Income in Advance and Pre-paid Expenses